 Education: Education is focused on empowering anyone coming in contact with someone living with dementia to interact effectively to promote dignity and well-being.
 By sharing simple, positive strategies, staff in senior care, healthcare, law enforcement, service organizations, and other businesses are learning ways to promote well-being for those who are experiencing dementia symptoms.

 The framework from which we coach and offer education with care partners—through support groups, classes, and family consultations—is the SPECAL® method.
 This method originated in the UK as a pioneering person-directed, family-driven model for positively managing the disability of dementia (Contented Dementia Trust, Burford, England, https://contenteddementiatrust.org/).
-The experts are the people living with dementia, and the SPECAL approach invites us to listen to them and learn from them.
-Families and care partners who learn to listen well to their loved ones and put into practice these rules and tools discover how to sustain lifelong well-being.
+The experts are the people living with dementia, and the SPECAL approach invites us to listen to them and learn from them, avoid contradicting, and not ask direct questions that require them to remember facts.
+Families and care partners who learn to listen well to their loved ones and put into practice these tools discover how to sustain lifelong well-being.
 Evidence-based research with Colorado State University has shown that care partners experience less stress and are able to more easily identify the positive aspects of caregiving after participating in a SPECAL course.

 Enrichment: Being together is essential especially because the dementia journey so easily leads toward isolation and loneliness.
 In collaboration with the Fort Collins Symphony, the Lincoln Center, Alzheimer’s Association, and Larimer County Office on Aging, Dementia Together has resumed the B Sharp Arts Engagement program.
 This program allows 30 couples living with dementia to attend five symphony performances and private receptions and participate in research evaluating the effect of the experience on mood, sense of connection, and cognition.

-Hope: It’s no secret that 2020 was a year marked by anguish at separation and distancing, and 2021 has been a year of uncertainty and fatigue.
+Hope: It’s no secret that 2020 was a year marked by anguish at separation and distancing, and we continue to experience uncertainty and fatigue.
 The future is unknown, but what we do know is that the need for services is not going away.
 Dementia Together and similar organizations are “in the meantime” organizations.
 In the meantime, until cures for the various causes of dementia are found, we can make life-changing differences now for people striving to live well with dementia.
 For our friends living with dementia today, their hope may not be in a future cure—it’s in the current care.
-We are committed to helping people care well…to helping our communities embrace neurodiversity…to supporting families, who hold the key to creating lifelong well-being for their loved ones…and we are committed to listening to the voice of the experts living with dementia to inform all that we do.
+We are committed to helping people care well… to helping our communities embrace neurodiversity… to supporting families, who hold the key to creating lifelong well-being for their loved ones… and we are committed to listening to the voice of the experts living with dementia to inform all that we do.

 Alzheimer’s Association, https://www.alz.org